 The easiest way to send us your artwork is to follow the link from your quote email which will take you to our upload page.
 From there you can select your files and they will be uploaded and automatically allocated a folder on our server which will be referenced with you Quote ID Number.

 Please be aware that processing your artwork and providing proofs takes time and that our approval process exists as a technical formality to ensure we have processed your artwork correctly.
-The approval process should not be seen as a last chance to check spelling or grammar and any artwork changes at this stage in production will certainly add to the turnaround time and may incur additional costs.
+The approval process should not be seen as a last chance to check spelling or grammar and any artwork changes at this stage in production will certainly add to the turnaround time and will incur additional costs.
 Please ensure the artwork you supply is correct and has already been signed-off by the relevant members of you and/or your client’s team.

 After we have received your artwork files and they have been processed we will send you back screen resolution JPEG proofs which will be layout accurate (meaning you can check everything looks correct and is in the right place) the jpeg proofs cannot be used for colour matching purposes.

 It is impossible to guarantee that your printouts, or the colours represented on your monitor screen, will be accurately reproduced when we print your order.
 Variations within brightness and contrast settings on a monitor and differences in printer calibration are all significant factors affecting colour representation.